john batting FFA - Chairman

 John h dunston ma acil frsa

-John Dunston was Head of two independent schools: Sibford 1990-1996, and Leighton Park 1996-2010.
-He is a former Chairman of the Society of Heads.
-He has been Chairman of Governors of two GSA schools and a Governor of three other schools.
+John Dunston was Head of two independent schools: Sibford from 1990 to 1996, and Leighton Park from 1996 to 2010.
+He is a former Chairman of the Society of Heads, and has been Chairman of Governors of two GSA schools and a Governor of three other schools.
 John leads consultancies on school governance, leadership and management in the UK and around the world.
 He advises Governors on the appointment of Heads as Senior Advisor for RSAcademics and acts as mentor for new Heads in independent and maintained schools.
-John is an OL; Governor of The John Lyon School since 2007 and Deputy Chairman of Governors from 2017; former Chair of the Education Committee; member of the Strategy Committee; Chair of the Finance and General Purposes Committee; and a Foundation Governor.
+John is an Old Lyonian, has been a Governor of John Lyon School since 2007 and the Deputy Chairman of Governors from 2017.

 A past and current parent, Harriet Mould is a former Nightingale nurse.
 She is a practising art psychotherapist, with a specialist interest in the therapeutic approach, particularly within palliative care.
 She has been a Governor of St Philip’s Roman Catholic Prep School for the past 15 years.